Call TODAY for your FREE quick chat: 0208 895 6955. We are still open.

 Mediation is a process where a neutral third party called a mediator assists disputing parties to resolve their dispute.
 A trained mediator uses a range of techniques to avoid a stalemate situation and find appropriate solutions.

-Mediation is a mixture of separate and joint sessions held in a meeting room or virtually via video software (Zoom or Skype).
+Mediation is a mixture of separate and joint sessions held in a meeting room or virtually via video software (Zoom ).

 The first important step in any mediation is to open up positive dialogue between all conflicting parties involved in the dispute .
 We are extremely successful at helping parties in conflict to explore all options and to navigate through the red mist of conflict towards a clear solution that can work for all parties involved.

 Mediation is paid in advance of each session, and the parties are made aware of the number of mediation meetings that maybe required to resolve the dispute.

 Each mediation meeting is normally 1-1.5 hours in duration.

 Mediators are neutral and do not take side.
 The good news is that you decide the final outcomes of mediation, unlike court, where the judge has the final say.
 Any agreement made during mediation can be taken to court and turned in to a legally binding order.